-''' sdepy.integrate(sde=None, , q=None, sources=None, log=False, addaxis=False) Decorator for Ito Stochastic Differential Equation (SDE) integration. '''
+sdepy.integrate (sde=None, , q=None, sources=None, log=False, addaxis=False)

+Decorator for Ito Stochastic Differential Equation (SDE) integration.

-Decorates a function representing the SDE or SDEs into the corresponding integrator (a subclass of SDE or SDEs and of integrator).
+Decorates a function representing the SDE or SDEs into the corresponding sdepy integrator.

 - sde [function] Function to be wrapped.
-Its signature and values should be as expected for the sde method of the SDE or SDEs classes. - q [int] Number of equations.
-If None, attempts a test evaluation of sde to find out. - sources [set] Stochasticity sources used in the equation.
+Its signature and values should be as expected for the sde method of the sdepy.
+SDE or sdepy.
+SDEs classes. - \mathbf{q} [int] Number of equations.
+If None, attempts a test evaluation of sde to find out. q=0 indicates a single equation.

+sources [set] Stochasticity sources used in the equation.
 If None, attempts a test evaluation of sde to find out.